softindex/datakernel/cloud-rpc/README.md

 ## RPC

-RPC module is the framework to build distributed applications requiring efficient client-server interconnections between servers.
+RPC module is a framework to build distributed applications which require efficient client-server interconnections between servers.

 * Ideal to create near-realtime (i.e. memcache-like) servers with application-specific business logic